tomsquest/tomsquest.github.io/_posts/2013-09-30-maven-in-colors.md

 image: /assets/images/posts/2013/maven-logo.png
 ---

 Maven output is quite pale.
-Want to see some green for successes, red for failures and yellow for warnings ?
+Want to see some green for successes, red for failures and yellow for warnings?
 Let's see how to do it.

-This post is an enhanced version of several shell scripts (like this [one](https://github.com/builddoctor/maven-antsy-color)) or Arnaud Heritier's log4j2 approach : [United Colors of Maven](http://aheritier.net/united-colors-of-maven/).
+This post is an enhanced version of several shell scripts (like this [one](https://github.com/builddoctor/maven-antsy-color)) or Arnaud Heritier's log4j2 approach: [United Colors of Maven](http://aheritier.net/united-colors-of-maven/).

 ## How it looks